w3c/wai-quick-start/source/developing.html.erb.md

 {:.attach_permalink}
 ## Ensure that all interactive elements are keyboard accessible

-This is easily checked by trying to interactive with a page using the keyboard only.
+This is easily checked by trying to interact with a page using the keyboard only.
 If some functionality, is not reachable using just the keyboard then there is a problem.
 Think about keyboard access when developing new interactive elements, such as menus, collapsable accordions, or media players.

 {::nomarkdown}
 <%= example %>